 Executive Council – Member-At-Large

-Amber Jackson is a Member-at-Large for the Habematolel Pomo of Upper Lake, a federally recognized Indian Nation located in Upper Lake, California.
-Member-at-Large Jackson was first elected to the Tribe’s seven-member Executive Council in 2010.
-She was then re-elected in 2018 to fill a vacancy position.
-As a Member-at-Large, Jackson represents the General Membership, Tribal Government and sovereign enterprises where she is tasked with the overall care of the Tribe, the success of their committees and business operations.
-In her role she serves on multiple Tribal committees where her efforts are focused on providing adequate housing for Tribal Members and opportunities for their youth.
+Jennifer Burnett is a Member-at-Large for the Habematolel Pomo of Upper Lake, a federally recognized Indian Nation located in Upper Lake, California.
+Member-at-Large Burnett was first elected to the Tribe’s seven-member Executive Council in 2020.
+As a Member-at-Large, Burnett is tasked with the overall care of the Tribe and success of its sovereign business operations.

 Executive Council – Member-at-Large